venn-city/graphql-clou/README.md

 ## Packages:

 * `base-dao` - the main _api_ package of the project.
 Exposes a per-entity data-access-object with a set of CRUD operations for each entity.
+  Also includes: pre/post resolve-operation hooks, designed to allow resolving OpenCRUD nested mutation api, one level at a time (similarly to the way standard apollo server resolvers work on queried nested-entities)
 * `cascade-delete` - OpenCRUD data-model-based declarative implementation of cascade-delete/disconnect
 * `clou-utils` - a package containing common utils code required in this project
 * `graphql-transformers` - a package containing transformers between a graphql-api and lower implementation layers
-* `nested-mutation-hooks` - pre/post resolve-operation hooks, designed to allow resolving OpenCRUD nested mutation api, one level at a time (similarly to the way standard apollo server resolvers work on queried nested-entities)
 * `opencrud-schema-provider` - a package providing an OpenCRUD data-model and schema in different representations
 * `sequelize-data-provider` - a package providing DB access.
 Inputs should conform with OpenCRUD schema.
     Implemented using sequelize based on an OpenCRUD data-model